barlito/traefik-base/docs/GITHUB_ACTIONS.md

 This will:
 - Generate `DASHBOARD_AUTH` with htpasswd
+- Collect required configuration values
-- Display formatted values for GitHub Secrets
+- Display formatted values ready to paste into GitHub Secrets
-- Optionally create `.env.production` for manual deployments
+- Provide next steps for completing the setup